ucsf-it-webservices/metatag/README.md

 This version requires Drupal 9.4 or newer and is compatible with Drupal 10.
 That said, it is always recommended to keep Drupal core installations up to date.

+The module requires PHP 8.0 or newer, as of Metatag v2.0.0 it will not work with PHP 7.

 This module requires the following modules:

 - [Token](https://www.drupal.org/project/token): Provides a popup browser to